Exosomes Market Size and Share

 Non-coding RNA captured 33% of the biomolecule segment in 2024, boosted by stable miRNA signatures that flag pathophysiological change.
 A 2024 Journal of Hematology & Oncology study showed exosomal miRNA panels detecting early cancers with >90% sensitivity.
 Proteins & Peptides, the fastest riser at 36.5% CAGR, are propelled by improved deep-proteome coverage and insights into vesicle-mediated immune modulation.
 Recent work identified exosomal integrins that steer metastatic tropism, supporting therapeutic engineering against organ-specific spread.
 Lipids, mRNA, and DNA fragments each provide unique mechanistic windows: lipids influence vesicle fusion; mRNA reflects tissue-specific transcription; and DNA fragments may hint at genomic instability.
 As multi-omic datasets grow, composite biomarker panels spanning RNA, protein, and lipid layers will likely command premium reimbursement, widening addressable applications for the exosomes market.

 Despite analytical gains, standard reference materials remain scarce, complicating inter-lab comparisons.
-Emerging consortia are piloting proficiency panels to align protocols, a prerequisite for regulatory acceptance and clinical scalability.
+Emerging consortia are piloting proficiency panels to align protocols, a prerequisite for regulatory acceptance and clinical scalability in the exosomes market.

 By Application: Diagnostics Lead, Therapeutics Accelerate